Finfalter/wasmCloudArtefacts/README.md

 - [ ] tests
 - [x] dummy version of Inference Engine capability provider (IE) able to download things from a bindle server
 - [ ] tests
-- [ ] modification and integration of former WASI NN *like* functionality
+- [x] modification and integration of former WASI NN *like* functionality
+- [ ] dummy version of Inference Engine capability provider (IE) implementing the contract between IE and I
 - [ ] tests
 - [ ] Inference Actor
 - [ ] API Actor